jon-jacky/home/computing.md

   has just recently appeared, as a result of some new development.
 McLuhan was mostly writing about television, but now the same observations seem even more pertinent to computing, especially social media.
-His insights, along with the breathless language and claims of world-changing significance in this particular book, have become cliches.
-  McLuhan's ideas have become so pervasive that people do not even realize when they are repeating him.
+His visionary language and claims of world-changing significance continue to be imitated.
+McLuhan's ideas and style have become so pervasive that people do not even realize when they are repeating him.

+- What if he is right? by Tom Wolfe, in *The Pump House Gang* (1968).
+  First appeared in *New York* magazine, Nov.
+21 1965 (no link):

+  - "At the time McLuhan was a teacher working out of a little office on the edge of the University of Toronto that looked like the receiving bin of a second-hand bookstore, grading papers ... teaching English ...
+    *But what if --* ...
+Suppose he *is* what he sounds like, the most important thinker since Newton, Darwin, Freud, and Pavlov ... -- suppose he *is* the oracle of modern times -- *what if he is right?*

+    IBM, General Electric, Bell Telephone, and others had been flying McLuhan from Toronto to New York, Pittsburgh, all over the place, to give private talks to their hierarchs about ... this unseen world of electronic environment that *only he sees fully*. ...
+    ... and this man ... who just got through *grading papers*, for godsake, tells them in an *of-course* voice, and with *I'm being patient* eyes, that, in effect, politely, they all know just about exactly ... nothing ... about the real business they're in ---"

+  This article was written when McLuhan had just become famous.
+It tells amusing stories of his sudden celebrity, but also discusses his books and ideas.

 20 Jul 2021